hipe/tmx/lib/skylab/brazen/doc/issues/009-the-git-config-narrative.md

-this is not intended to read/edit git config files per se. it is intended to be a library used for creating new, modifying existing and reading from existing config files; config files that happen to try and immitate the syntax from the git cofig files.
+this is not intended to read/edit git config files per se. it is intended to be a library used for creating new, modifying existing and reading from existing config files; config files that happen to try and immitate the syntax of git config files.

 we implement our rendition of the *git* config file syntax speficially because it is complex enough for our needs without being too complex, it